RRB ALP Syllabus 2026 & Exam Pattern: Detailed Guide for CBT 1, CBT 2, and CBAT

 32. Non-Metals and Their Properties

-Note: The General Science section encompasses Physics, Chemistry, and Life Sciences, strictly based on the 10th-grade curriculum.
+Note: The General Science section encompasses fundamental Physics, Chemistry, and Life Sciences, all structured around the 10th-grade curriculum.

-The RRB ALP CBT 2 exam is bifurcated into two parts: Part A, covering Mathematics, Reasoning, and Basic Science & Engineering, and Part B, which focuses on your specific trade-related knowledge.
+The RRB ALP CBT 2 exam is bifurcated into two sections: Part A and Part B. Part A evaluates candidates on Mathematics, General Intelligence & Reasoning, and Basic Science & Engineering.
+Part B is a trade-specific qualifying examination relevant to your chosen field.

 Part A

-A) Mathematics Syllabus: Topics include Number Systems, BODMAS, Decimals, Fractions, LCM & HCF, Ratio and Proportion, Percentages, Mensuration, Time and Work, Time and Speed, Interest calculations, Algebra, Geometry, Trigonometry, Statistics, and Clock & Calendar logic.
+A) Mathematics Syllabus: Covers the Number System, BODMAS, Decimals, Fractions, LCM, HCF, Ratio and Proportion, Percentages, Mensuration, Time and Work, Time and Distance, Simple and Compound Interest, Profit and Loss, Algebra, Geometry, Trigonometry, Statistics, Square Roots, Age Calculations, Calendars, Clocks, and Pipes & Cisterns.

-B) General Intelligence and Reasoning: Key areas are Analogies, Number Series, Coding-Decoding, Mathematical Operations, Syllogism, Venn Diagrams, Data Interpretation, Decision Making, Analytical Reasoning, and Classification.
+B) General Intelligence and Reasoning: Includes Analogies, Series (Alphabetical and Number), Coding-Decoding, Mathematical Operations, Relationship mapping, Syllogism, Jumbling, Venn Diagrams, Data Interpretation/Sufficiency, Decision Making, Similarities, Classification, Directions, and Statement-based Arguments and Assumptions.

 Relevant Trade [Part B]